timgates42/koalixcrm/doc/source/intro.rst

 ------------
 From the dashboard your able to select one object type by clicking on the name of it.
 What you get is a quite detailed list of objects of this object type.
 The objects list is the place you will mostly be in.
-You have the possibility to select any of the listet objects and apply "actions" on it, you can simply press on the id of the object to get a modifie view of the object.
+You have the possibility to select any of the listet objects and apply "actions" on it, you can simply press on the id of the object to get a modify view of the object.

 Adding A New Object To The List